KPersaud11-BC/Self_Assessment/README.md

 # Self_Assessment by Kieran Persaud

 ## Summary of Project
-Presents a cohesive, three- to four-sentence summary of the project that could be used on a LinkedIn profile, in an interview or cover letter, or as an elevator pitch, including all of the following: ✓ Topic addressed ✓ Machine module used ✓ Results of the analysis

 Our project sought to determine the effect of macroeconomic factors on stock exchange index closing prices.
 The question we asked is could we determine the stock price of any particular time based on the relationship of inflation, GDP, and working population?
 We utilized a supervised machine learning model that performed multivariate linear regression.
 After training our model with historical data, we determined the following equation that would predict closing prices with a 94.57% accuracy.

 ```Pred Close Price = (0.19632 x Pred Real GDP per Capita) + (2653.9 x Pred Inflation) + (0.000018474 x Pred Working Pop)- 13234.04```